 Ranging in scope from two story high ceramic wall sculptures to diminutive bronze human sculptures, the element of Pankratz’ design can be easily recognized, even though all of the individual elements of the pieces – including the space they occupy – are radically different.

 Having grown up in an area that was so completely rural that not a single class was offered in visual art (depending upon the year, only between 22 and 49 high school aged children lived within the school district) it can safely be said that art was a not a community priority.
-And if finding any art was difficult, finding any art training was nearly impossible.
+Since finding any art was difficult, finding any art training was nearly impossible.
 With little or no encouragement to make art a career, Pankratz’ desire to become an artist came about only by way of his own force of will.
 By refusing to even apply to any school with a different mission other than art, his desire for art training finally began to earnest when he enrolled in the Kansas City Art Institute.

 Today, after years of training and world wide recognition, much of Pankratz’ art has functional overtones, no doubt due to the early influence of his rural roots, while stylistically it is an exciting and provocative blend of modern, primitive, southwest, and even oriental influences.